Halloween Kills-2021

 Grade: B+

-The second in a planned revival trilogy of the iconic Halloween franchise that began in 1978, Halloween Kills (2021) is a frightfully effective “middle sibling”.
-Bridging the gap between Halloween (2018) and the highly anticipated Halloween Ends (2022) the film has enough gory kills and bloodletting to satisfy any horror fan.
+Bridging the gap between Halloween (2018) and the highly anticipated Halloween Ends (2022), the film has enough gory kills and bloodletting to satisfy any horror fan.

-The plot is furthered and the groundwork is laid for the next installment.
+The plot is furthered, and the groundwork is laid for the next installment.

-The nods to history and having several actors reprise their characters from the original film is an enormous treat for fans and a true pleasure to see.
-The writing in regards to history is great and weaves these characters in with newer characters.
-Jamie Lee Curtis, of course, stars as the terrorized Laurie Strode.
+The nods to history, with several actors reprise their characters from the original film, are an enormous treat for fans and a true pleasure to see.

-Picking up where Halloween-2018 left off on Halloween night (naturally), a wounded Laurie (Curtis) is whisked away to Haddonfield Hospital to recover while confident that she has finally killed her nemesis, Michael Meyers, by burning him to death.
-She is joined by her daughter Karen (Judy Greer) and granddaughter Allyson (Andi Matichak) since the trio left the masked maniac caged and burning in Laurie’s basement.
-Or so they thought.
+Picking up where Halloween-2018 left off on Halloween night (naturally), a wounded Laurie (Curtis) is whisked away to Haddonfield Hospital to recover while confident that she has finally killed her nemesis, Michael Myers, by burning him to death.

 Spoiler alert- Michael is far from dead.

-Continuing his ritual bloodbath held on Halloween night, Michael roams the quiet streets of Haddonfield while the fed-up townspeople rise against their unstoppable monster and form a vigilante mob led by Tommy Doyle (Hall).
-They continue to chant “Evil dies tonight” in anticipation of Michael’s demise.
+Continuing his ritual bloodbath held on Halloween night, Michael roams the quiet streets of Haddonfield.
+At the same time, the fed-up townspeople rise against their unstoppable monster and form a vigilante mob led by Tommy Doyle (Hall).

-Kyle Richards (Lindsey Wallace), Nancy Stephens (Nurse Marion Chambers), and Charles Cyphers (Sheriff Brackett) return to the action with prominent supporting roles.
-Their additions are a major win for me and presumably any fan of the franchise.
-It’s on par with welcoming old friends back into one’s life with open arms after decades apart.
+Their additions are a significant win for me, and presumably, for any fan of the franchise.
+It’s on par with welcoming old friends back into one’s life with open arms after a long absence.

-The fact that they provide historical background is icing on the cake.
-Brackett’s daughter, Annie, one of the first of Michael’s victims is celebrated and shown via flashbacks.
-Marion’s close friendship with Michael’s doctor, Sam Loomis (Donald Pleasance) is also mentioned.
-He is seen via computer-animated imagery when the events go back to 1978.
+The fact that they provide a historical background is the icing on the cake.
+Brackett’s daughter, Annie, one of the first of Michael’s victims, is celebrated and shown via flashbacks.

-The decision by the director/writer David Gordon Green, along with co-writers Scott Teems and Danny McBride to frequently go back in time to the events of 1978 is uncompromised and relevant to remind old fans of the history of the story and teaching novice fans how the dots connect.
-It’s a brilliant decision.
+The decision by director/writer David Gordon Green, along with co-writers Scott Teems and Danny McBride, to frequently revisit the events of 1978 is both uncompromising and relevant, reminding longtime fans of the story’s history and teaching newcomers how the dots connect.

-The diversity offered in Halloween Kills is a breath of fresh air and progressive.
-An interracial couple, a same-sex couple, and a black couple are added with respect, dignity, and without stereotype.
-They are everyone’s neighbors and a true representation.
+An interracial couple, a same-sex couple, and a black couple are added with respect, dignity, and without stereotypes.
+They are everyone’s neighbors and an accurate representation of the community.

 A few death scenes are extended to show the victim’s pain and suffering instead of the usual quick and easy slice ’em and dice ’em style.
-This will make the squeamish a bit nervous but that’s half the fun of horror films, right?
-The typical throat-slashings and eye gougings are included but many of the small characters are likable, witty, and smart, and not written as complete morons.
+This will make the squeamish a bit nervous, but that’s half the fun of horror films, right?

 Before anyone thinks that Halloween Kills (2021) is a work of art, it isn’t.
-There exists enough silly dialogue to make anyone snicker but that’s what slasher films are all about.
-They are meant to be fun and this Halloween installment doesn’t disappoint.
+There exists enough silly dialogue to make anyone snicker, but that’s what slasher films are all about.
+They are meant to be fun, and this Halloween installment doesn’t disappoint.

 Gandhi-1982